• Skip to primary navigation

 Instructions

 1. Zest & Peel the lemons.
 Wash the lemons well under warm water and dry with a clean towel.
-Zest 7 lemons using a microplane and peel the remaining 3 lemons being sure not to include any pith (the white bitter part).
+Peel or zest lemons (using a Microplane zester or vegetable peeler) being sure not to include any pith (the white bitter part).
 If you see any pith on the peels, remove it by using a small sharp paring knife to scrape or cut it away.

 2. Cure the lemon zest/peels in alcohol.
-Add the zest and peels to a large glass jar, add the alcohol and allow to cure (steep) for 51 days (or at least 30 days).
+Add the zest and peels to a large glass jar, add the alcohol and allow to cure (steep) for 50 days (or at a minimum for 30 days for best results).
 Give the jar a shake every day or every other day.

 3. Make the simple syrup.
 Add the sugar and water to a small pot and heat it over medium stirring to dissolve the sugar.
-Remove from the heat and set aside to cool.
+Remove from the heat and set aside to cool completely.

-4. Combine the infused alcohol with simple syrup.
+4. Strain the zest and combine the infused alcohol with simple syrup.
 Using a fine mesh strainer (or coffee filter or cheesecloth), strain the zest and the peels from the infused alcohol and discard (or reserve them to make limoncello sugar).
 In a large clean jar or pitcher, combine the alcohol and the simple syrup and stir well. *See recipe notes for how to adjust the limoncello for sweetness or to have a less alcoholic limoncello.

 Notes

-• I used mineral water, but you can use filtered or regular tap water as well.
+• I use mineral water, but you can use filtered or regular tap water as well.

 • I ended up using 1 ½ ounces (43 grams) of lemon zest and peels just to give you an idea of how much lemon zest and peels should be added per 500ml (17 ounces) of alcohol.